 I say this with a few caveats:

-- It all depends on their “new” price points for SCARLET — they already announced that they’ve bumped the price up $1k in order to include HDRx,1 but a $7,000 camera is a different proposition from a $12k one.
+- It all depends on their "new" price points for SCARLET -- they already announced that they've bumped the price up $1k in order to include HDRx, ((Re: HDRx, check out RED's new HDRx Magic Motion footage, which is being lauded as having a more filmic motion rendering.)) but a $7,000 camera is a different proposition from a $12k one.

 Anyway, in October 2006, before the first RED camera was ever shipped, I wrote at DVguru (in a post otherwise full of flawed logic):

 It's named the RED "One."
 It wouldn't shock me to see a RED Two camera announced in a few years with a Mysterium sensor -- and price tag -- cut in half.

 I was exactly right about the announcement part -- only "Red Two" ended up being known as SCARLET.
 However, I still feel that RED will go after the prosumer $3k-$6k price point -- because of HDSLRs, however, they've decided to sit this round out.